 7. This one is for the parents!
 Forget about staying huddled around the air-conditioner.
 Bring the kids to one of the city’s fantastic water parks to cool down and have fun at free water play areas.

 8. Sometimes, a good film is all you need.
-Moviemob organises free movie screenings, so check out the Moviemob Facebook page for its latest movie screenings.
+Moviemob organises free movie screenings every now and then, so keep tabs on the Moviemob Facebook page for its latest movie screenings.

 9. Kampong Glam needs no introduction.
 This hip neighbourhood has more to offer than just hipster cafes and bars.
 Check out the back alleys aka Gelam Gallery and you’ll come across mural paintings and artworks by local artists.
-It’s located at Muscat Street, right beside Masjid Sultan; and you can get more out of your visit through the guided tours.
+It’s located at Muscat Street, right beside Masjid Sultan.

-10. For the astrologically inclined and mercury-in-retrograde believers, head down to The Observatory at the Science Centre.
-You’ll see the brilliant constellations that watch over the Lion City through sophisticated telescopes.
+10. For the astrologically inclined and mercury-in-retrograde believers, head down to Seletar Rocket Tower.
+You’ll see the brilliant constellations that watch over the Lion City through sophisticated telescopes for free.

 11. Make your day brighter by helping out those in need.
 Whatever your choice of charity may be, there are plenty of volunteering opportunities in Singapore where you can earn karma points and have tons of fun.